 By bringing the kit online, the creators hope that it will be more accessible, help raise more awareness, equip teachers with the resources they need to teach Black Canadian history, to make school kids more enlightened about their history and inspire them to greatness.

 The kit is available in French and English, and has already been in use in Quebec.
 The creators are looking forward to working with more schools in Ontario and other provinces.
-Their 2021 target for the pilot launch of the online version will be in time for Black History Month.
-But beyond that, Garner insists that the recognition of Black people's roles throughout history should be taught as part of the regular curriculum all year long.
+Garner says that the recognition of Black people's roles throughout history should be taught as part of the regular curriculum all year long.

 Purchase a kit at www.blacbiblio.com.